Quintus/pathie-cpp/README.md

 Pathie::Path exepath = Pathie::Path::exe();
 ~~~~~~~~~~~~~~~~~~~~

-And best of it?
-All arguments you pass to Pathie are UTF-8, and
+Pathie assumes that all string arguments passed are in UTF-8 and
-everything you get back is encoded in UTF-8 as well.
+transparently converts to the native filesystem encoding internally.

 Still, if you interface directly with the Windows API or other external
 libraries, you might want to retrieve the native representation from a